 You can find three ring binders* in different sizes made from recyclable cardboard.
 Some even come with the tabbed dividers*.
 What's cool is the rings are detachable.
 So you can cut out your own piece of cardboard for the next year.

 3 Ring Binder Hole Punch

 I remember these things never lasted very long.
-But, I couldn't find any alternative to the classic plastic hole punch.
-I guess just hope for the best, and pray that they last long enough to use for a couple of years!
+But, I couldn't find any alternative to the classic plastic hole punch*.
+I guess just hope for the best, and pray that it lasts long enough to use for a couple of years!

 Ok, but once again, why do we need a tiny stapler?
 They only time I can think of stapling a page is to turn in a paper.
-And, couldn't you have stapled it before you went to class?
+Couldn't you have stapled it before you went to class?

-But if you had to have something portable, I would get one of these cute staple-less staplers.
-It makes it way easy to recycle or compost your pages.
+If you had to have something portable, I would get one of these cute staple-less staplers.* It makes it easy to recycle or compost your papers.